Storyflow

 Table of Contents

 The principle that changes the meeting: you are not showing a board.
 You are selling a decision.
 Most presentations fail because they treat the board as a reveal, hoping the client likes it.
-The strong ones treat it as a recommendation, leading the client to a clear yes.
+The strong ones treat it as a recommendation and lead the client to a clear yes.
 The board is your evidence; the direction is your ask.
+Everything below is about closing the gap between "they liked it" and "they committed to it."

 What does presenting a mood board mean?
 Presenting a mood board is the meeting where a creative walks a client through the visual direction of a project and secures agreement before the real work begins.
 Platforms like DesignFiles and Canva build client-presentation features around this moment because a signed-off direction is what protects the project from endless revisions later.